-10) Measure success by establishing KPIs
+10) Measure event success with relevant KPIs

 All good marketing strategies consist of a variety of channels that aim to convert the target audience.
 However, simply executing on different initiatives does not constitute a successful strategy.